ROI-based Robotic Grasp Detection for Object Overlapping Scenes: Experiment

 \subsection{Implementation Details}

 Our network is implemented on PyTorch.
 GPUs used to train the network are all GTX1080Ti with 11GB memory.
-The learning rate of our network is 0.001 and momentum is 0.9.
-Every 10 epochs, the learning rate will multiply a factor of 1/10.
-Limited by the memory of the GPU, we set the mini-batch size as 4.
-During training, we use photometric distortion augmentation including random contrast, color space conversion (only RGB and HSV), random saturation and random hue.
-Besides photometric distortion augmentation, we also augment our dataset with horizontal flipped and vertically rotated images (rotate image by $\pm90^{\circ}$ or $180^{\circ}$).
-Though the input size is not required to be fixed, we normalize the shorter sides of all images to 600 pixels while keeping the aspect ratio of the image unchanged.
-The other settings of object detection and grasp detection are same with ResNet-based Faster-RCNN\cite{resnet} and our previous work\cite{zhou2018grasp} respectively.
+The learning rate of our network is 0.002 and momentum is 0.9.
+We use a learning rate decay of 0.0002 and 0.000003 for Cornell Grasp Dataset and Jacquard Dataset respectively.
+The training mini-batch size is set as 4.
+During training, we use photometric distortion augmentation including random contrast, color space conversion (only RGB and HSV), random saturation and random hue for VMRD and Cornell Grasp Dataset to prevent overfitting.
+Besides photometric distortion augmentation, we also augment our dataset with horizontal flipped and vertically rotated images (rotate the image by $\pm90^{\circ}$ or $180^{\circ}$).
+Though the input size is not required to be fixed, we normalize the shorter sides of all images to 600 pixels for VMRD and 800 pixels for Cornell Grasp Dataset and Jacquard Dataset while keeping the aspect ratio of the image unchanged.
+The mini-batch size for training RPN is 256 for VMRD and 32 for Cornell Grasp Dataset and Jacquard Dataset.
+During testing, top-300 ROIs are used for VMRD while top-20 ROIs are used for Cornell Grasp Dataset and Jacquard Dataset due to the difference of object number in the input image.